acoiman/searching_scientific_articles/README.md

-# searching_scientific_articles
-Searching on Google Scholar and Scopus From 2013 to 2022 to write a systematic review article about asthma, rhinitis allergic, air quality, and remote sensing
+Searching on Google Scholar, Scopus and Pubmed From 2013 to 2022 to write a systematic review article about asthma, allergic rhinitis, air quality, and remote sensing